JetBrains/Qodana/topics/cloud-api.md

     </tr>
 </table>

-### Get report metadata
+### Get project metadata by project name
-{id="cloud-api-project-report-metadata"}

-#### Project name
 {id="cloud-api-project-report-metadata-project-name"}

 > This endpoint is available starting from version 2024.2 of %product%.
 {style="note"}

-To get report metadata for the default branch of a project, send the request with a %cloud% project name:
+To get project metadata for the default branch of a project, send the request with a %cloud% project name:

 ```cURL
 GET https://qodana.cloud/api/v1/public/organizations/projects?projectName={projectName}